andmatand/vector-paint/README.md

 typed in the "save" dialog.

 #### Loading
-To load a previously saved drawing, drag and drop the file onto the window using your OS's file manager UI.
+To load a previously saved painting, drag and drop the file onto the window using your OS's file manager UI.

 Alternately, you may run the program with a command-line argument which is